They are used to measure customer loyalty, brand preferences, purchasing behaviors, and other aspects of the customer experience.

 - What is my product or service used for?

 - What types of people use my products or services?
 Do they use them differently?

 - Are my products or services used alone, or with other tools?
 If so, which ones?

-Companies may also include demographic questions in order to gain further insight into customer behavior.
+Companies may also include demographic questions to gain further insight into customer behavior.

-As a result, the data can be used to identify new and existing target markets in order to develop data-driven marketing strategies.
+As a result, the data can be used to identify new and existing target markets to develop data-driven marketing strategies.

-The purpose of usage and attitude research is to gain a deeper understanding of how people use a product or service and what their attitudes are towards it.
+The purpose of usage and attitude research is to gain a deeper understanding of how people use a product or service and what their attitudes are toward it.